|

 In the doing the groundwork phase, all data, research, and preparations are prepped to optimize and launch a campaign.

 The data gathered is applied toward setting up a strategy.
-A lot of coordination takes place to harmonize various aspects of a campaign, especially if different digital marketing strategies are involved, like SEO + PPC, Social Media and SEO, or a mix that involves one or more of these at different stages of the engagement.
+A lot of coordination takes place to harmonize various aspects of a campaign, especially if different digital marketing strategies are involved, like SEO + PPC, Social Media and search engine optimization services, or a mix that involves one or more of these at different stages of the engagement.

 One important aspect of groundwork preparations is especially critical in pre-SEO campaigns: your website audit.
 A web and SEO analysts’ team will go through your website and review the quality of your back-end setup, and whether your Core Web Vitals are getting good scores.